 Many applications are designed for network printing.
 For example, WordPerfect submits print jobs directly to the print queue.
-Because you can specify the number of copies, a banner page, and so forth from inside such applications, you do not need specialized NetWare® utilities to send network print jobs.
-Such applications usually supply the necessary print driver (control sequences, functions, etc.) and include it with each network print job.
+Because you can specify the number of copies, a banner page, and so forth from inside such

 However, there are many applications that are not designed for network printing.
 CAPTURE is a command line utility that allows you to print from applications not designed for NetWare print services.
 It sets up redirection parameters for printing output from your workstation; the NetWare DOS RequesterTM software then redirects the workstation output from an LPT port to the specified network printer or file.

 For specific information see the following discussions:

-- "Printing Tasks Handled through CAPTURE" on page 65 - "Command Syntax for Using CAPTURE" on page 65 - "Command Parameters for Using CAPTURE" on page 67 - "Using CAPTURE When Printing to a Network Printer" on page 71 - "Using CAPTURE When Printing to a Different NDS Context" on page 74 - "Using CAPTURE When Using Print Job Configurations in a Different Context" on page 75 - "Adding CAPTURE to Login Scripts" on page 76 - "Tips on Using CAPTURE" on page 77
+- "Printing Tasks Handled through CAPTURE" on page 68 - "Command Syntax for Using CAPTURE" on page 68 - "Command Parameters for Using CAPTURE" on page 69 - "Using CAPTURE When Printing to a Network Printer" on page 74 - "Using CAPTURE When Printing to a Different NDS Context" on page - "Using CAPTURE When Using Print Job Configurations in a Different Context" on page 77 - "Adding CAPTURE to Login Scripts" on page 78 - "Tips on Using CAPTURE" on page 79